Don't miss - Victorian swimming pool

 One trunk or three?

 Near the buildings - which used to be the old stables and dog kennels but are now the National Trust's regional office and workshops- try to find the three-trunked sycamore tree.

 A home for rare species

 The path by the swimming pool is a good place to spot oil beetles.
 These rare beetles grow very big so are easy to spot.
-But please don't touch them, not only are they rare in the UK now (several types are completely extinct) but they squirt out an oily substance when they're disturbed and this can sting.
+Be careful if you try to touch them, not only are they rare in the UK now (several types are completely extinct) but they squirt out an oily substance when they're disturbed, which can really sting!

 The swimming pool itself is home to frogs, tadpoles and newts.
 How many can you spot?